Paranoid of virus, this man booked an entire flight to Bali

 "Had to make sure no one else (was on) this flight.
 We ain't flying unless it's just us."
 He exited the flight by writing 'bye ghost ship.'

-However his claims were countered by the airlines which said that he had only booked two seats.
+However, his claims were countered by the airlines which said that he had only booked two seats.
 The version put out by the socialite was believed by many as he is known for his extravagant spending.